rcannon/memcached/README.md

 ![95thVsThreads4](/Plots/95thPlot4.png "95thLatency2")

 We can see from these plots that the saturation point for two server threads is when there are four client threads sending requests.
-The maximum unsaturated mean throughput is 852 requests per second (when client threads = 4), and the minimum unsaturated 95th percentile latency is 3.66 milliseconds (client threads = 1).
+The maximum unsaturated mean throughput is 852 requests per second (when client threads = 4), and the minimum unsaturated 95th percentile latency is 3.66 milliseconds (client threads = 2).
 This is clearly worse than the baseline and our results for 2 and 3 server threads.
 The low performance suggests that the client and server threads are competing too much for resourses (like the cache) for the computation to be done quickly, despite the throughput having an upward trend cient threads = 2,3,4.

 # Extra Credit

+Here also, we realized too late that we neglected to test an instance where the number of client threads is 1.
+We only did 2 through 8.

 Despite our inability to full multithread the server, we attempt to enhance it by modifying the cache that our server is running.
 The results are shown below.
 The exact results can be seen in EC_results.csv.
 We begin with our results for two server threads.